TequilaGold/DBCensus/README.md

 ### Limitations of the Census API

-* The Census API is that it will not return any data for characters that have their data hidden in their in-game character options.
+* The Census API will not return any data for characters that have their data hidden in their in-game character options.
 * Data for characters is usually only updated when a character zones or logs out.
 Any changes done to stats (i.e. gear swapping) will not show up while the character is in the same zone.

 ## Community Census Websites